April 28, 2025

 Illinois

-Paid sick leave laws in Illinois require employers to give employees one hour of paid sick leave for every 40 hours worked, up to a maximum of 40 hours accrued in a given year.
+The Chicago ordinance requires employers to provide paid sick leave to employees who work at least 80 hours for an employer in Chicago within any 120-day period, accruing at a rate of one hour of paid sick leave for every 40 hours worked, up to a maximum of 40 hours accrued within a 12-month period.

 Indiana

 Indiana labor law only requires that employers pay employees for actual time worked.
 Employees do not have the protection of unpaid or paid sick leave laws.
-Limited leave protection by the federal Family and Medical Leave Act may be accessible to eligible employees under select circumstances.
+Limited leave protection by the Federal Family and Medical Leave Act may be accessible to eligible employees under select circumstances.

 For more information, contact the Indiana Department of Labor.